Ênio Andrade

-Biography
+Career

-Enio Andrade began in 1949 as centreback with São José, moving to Internacional in Porto Alegre the following year.
+Enio Andrade began in 1949 as centre-back with São José, moving to Internacional in Porto Alegre the following year.
 In 1951 he moved to local rivals Grêmio Esportivo Renner, where he played until 1957.

 During his time with Renner coach Selviro Rodrigues assigned him to the midfield.
 In 1956 he won with Brazil the Panamerican Championship in Mexico.

 After ending his career as a player in 1961, Enio Andrade became coach.
 He was considered a strategist and won three Brazilian championships in 1979 with Internacional (being undefeated, the only one to get this done until today) in 1981 with Grêmio (in the Estádio do Morumbi) and 1985 with Coritiba (in the Maracanã, after dispute penalties).

 Enio Andrade also has international achievements in his resume, winning with Cruzeiro the Supercopa Sudamericana, Copa de Oro and the Supercopa Masters.

 Enio Andrade died in 1997, at 68 years old, of pulmonary complications.